-Staff will assist you with the reinstatement process if you have lost financial aid due to not maintaining "academic progress," and with Direct Loan applications and debt counseling.
+The Financial Aid Office provides information on the Financial Aid application process, including exploring different financial aid options, assistance with filling out financial aid forms, and providing financial counseling upon request.
+Staff can also assist you with the reinstatement process if you have lost financial aid due to not maintaining "academic progress," and with Direct Loan applications and debt counseling.